 - After receiving the completed ASR review, TTX will supply the Taxpayer by email with a Conditional Tax Clearance Certificate listing the amounts due along with payment stubs for outstanding and estimated taxes and for fees.

 - Estimated taxes and the Tax Clearance Certificate Fee must be paid by wire transfer or by mail; outstanding taxes may be paid online, by wire transfer or by mail.
 If paying by mail, please include the bottom stub portion of any outstanding tax bill(s) as well as the “Conditional Tax Clearance Certificate” stub, along with check made payable to San Francisco Tax Collector.
-If the payments are to be wired, submit a service request for wire transfer instructions.
+If the payments are to be wired, follow the wire instructions on the Property Tax Payment page.

 - When these payments have been made, please send email to firstname.lastname@example.org, advising of the date, amount, and method of payment.